matercomus/Matt-CV-2025-V2/Mateusz_Kedzia_AI_Engineer_CV.md

 > **AI Engineer specializing in agentic systems, scalable ML infrastructure, and real-world impact.**

+## ⭐ Key Results

+- Built and deployed scalable AI/ML platforms used by 50+ researchers and students.
+- Developed and productionized custom NLP and RL models, improving task accuracy by 20–40%.
+- Automated data collection and processing for 1M+ records with robust anti-blocking strategies.
+- Chaired communication committee, led meetings, and delegated work to council members in the Faculty of Science Student Council.
+- Recognized for outstanding project management, implementation, and critical thinking skills by academic supervisors.
+- Offered a research assistant position in the European Hedge-IoT project based on thesis excellence.

 ---

-> **Key Results**
-> - Built and deployed scalable AI/ML platforms used by 50+ researchers and students.
-> - Developed and productionized custom NLP and RL models, improving task accuracy by 20–40%.
-> - Automated data collection and processing for 1M+ records with robust anti-blocking strategies.
-> - Chaired communication committee, led meetings, and delegated work to council members in the Faculty of Science Student Council.

----

 ## 🏆 Professional Summary
 Dynamic and results-driven Artificial Intelligence Engineer with a proven track record in developing innovative machine learning solutions, advanced algorithms, and scalable data science platforms.
-Experienced in deploying complex systems for both academic research and real-world applications, with strong skills in Python, ML, NLP, and IoT.
+Recognized for outstanding project management, implementation, and critical thinking skills.
+Experienced in deploying complex systems for both academic research and real-world applications, with strong skills in Python, ML, NLP, IoT, heterogeneous data processing, and knowledge graph construction.
 Adept at leading projects, collaborating in international teams, and supporting students as a teaching assistant.

 ---